matejhof/icub-selftouch-with-gaze-generator/README.md

 - finger to palm (orientation unconstrained): https://youtu.be/ab-CgkLOlMw
 - palm to palm: https://youtu.be/TX1qlbDYcIU

 Note: The code has not been tested on the real robot.
-Some options - e.g. palm to palm configurations - are certainly **not to used on the real robot!**
+Some options - e.g. palm to palm configurations - are certainly **not to be used on the real robot!**

 Note also that the solutions are a result of optimization and do not match perfectly with the desired target and hence also the 3 chains (2 arms, 1 gaze) do not intersect perfectly in 1 point in the operational space.